Biriyani (film): Plot

 Sugan and Parasu go to their friend's house, and Parasu sends a picture of Maya to his friends.
 The next day, one of their friends finds Maya at Egmore Railway Station.
 Sugan comes there, and Maya confesses that she spiked their drinks upon a police officer's orders.
-As Sugan tries to get more information, a female cop (Uma Riyaz Khan) stops Maya from telling the truth and later kills her.
+As Sugan tries to get more information, a female cop stops Maya from telling the truth and later kills her.
 Back at home, Sugan gets a message from the female cop, which makes him realize that she is not a police officer but an assassin.
-Her next victim is no one other than Varalakshmi (Madhumitha), Sugan's sister.
-At the temple, Sugan's friend, brother-in-law Subbu (Subbu Panchu), and Varalakshmi are in a car accident, and the female assassin captures Varalakshmi.
+Her next victim is none other than Varalakshmi, Sugan's sister.
+At the temple, Sugan's friend Hari, brother-in-law Subbu, and Varalakshmi get into a car accident orchestrated by Vijaykrishna, and the female assassin captures Varalakshmi.
 Sugan gets a call from Vijaykrishna that he needs Varadharajan alive so that he can give Varalakshmi back to Sugan.

-Sugan decides that Parasu should impersonate Varadharajan alive, since the real Varadharajan is dead.
+Sugan decides that Parasu should impersonate Varadharajan alive since the real Varadharajan is dead.
 He comes there with Parasu but finds the assassin trying to kill Sugan.
 Vijaykrishna wants Varadharajan back, but it was not him who called Sugan.
 Sugan and Vijaykrishna get into a fight along with Sampath, who gets in a fight with the hit-woman.
-Another police officer, ACP Vikram (Prem), kills the female assassin and returns Varalakshmi safely.
+Another police officer, ACP Vikram, kills the female assassin and returns Varalakshmi safely.
 A few days later, at Varadharajan's funeral, Sugan learns the truth about Varadharajan's death.
-Avinash was in love with Varadharajan's daughter for money only, but Sugan and Parasu stopped their love on the way to the new branch opening.
-Avinash uses his brother to get his love back by bringing Sugan and Parasu using Maya, and that Maya used drugs to make Sugan and Parasu very drunk.
+A man named Avinash was in love with Varadharajan's daughter only for money, but Sugan and Parasu inadvertently stopped their love on the way to the new branch opening.

+Avinash uses his brother to get his love back by bringing Sugan and Parasu using Maya, and Maya used drugs to make Sugan and Parasu very drunk.
 Then, the assassin comes by, killing Maya so that she does not tell the truth to Sugan.
-Sugan figures out that it was no one other than Vikram, Avinash's brother, who was behind everything.
-Soon Riyaz and Vijaykrishna also find out the truth.
+Sugan figures out that it was none other than Vikram, Avinash's brother, who was behind everything.
+Soon, Riyaz and Vijaykrishna also find out the truth.
 Riyaz tells Sugan to kill Vikram, Sugan fights with Vikram, and they both fall from the office into the swimming pool below.
 What happens to either of them is unknown.